 These technologies are ready for integration by default.
 However, obsolete and older legacy technologies lack compatibility with third-party integrations.

-If you still try to connect your legacy software to a third-party service, you’ll need to build custom APIs that’ll require a significant time and a lot of custom code.
-And, even then, the final integration may not work as well as you expected it to work.
+If you still try to connect your legacy software to a third-party service, you’ll need to build custom APIs, which will require significant time and a lot of custom code.
+Even then, the final integration may not work as well as you expected.
 With incompatible legacy systems, you will keep losing revenue and customers.

 Legacy systems slow down business efficiency and growth.